urvishp13/Little-Search-Engine/docs/testcases.md

 ## top5search()

-Enter these words to get the number of documents in the top five as listed.
+These are some of the words that gather the number of documents listed.
+The gathered documents are then limited to the top five documents only.

 |   |No. of docs| Words |
 |:-:|:---:|:-----------:|